Agricultural Development Bank of Zimbabwe

-Agricultural Development Bank of Zimbabwe (ADBZ), also referred to as Agricultural Bank of Zimbabwe, but is commonly known as Agribank, is a commercial bank in Zimbabwe.
+Agricultural Development Bank of Zimbabwe (ADBZ), also referred to as Agricultural Bank of Zimbabwe, but commonly known as Agribank, is a commercial bank in Zimbabwe.
 It is one of the commercial banks licensed by the Reserve Bank of Zimbabwe, the national banking regulator.

 Agribank is middle-tier financial services provider that provides commercial, retail, corporate, and international banking services in Zimbabwe.
 It offers agricultural loans, in addition to other retail, advisory, treasury and investment services, including foreign currency and money transfer services.
 As of December 2011, the valuation of the bank's total assets was reported to be US$102.8 million, with shareholders' equity of US$15.1 million.